sm-sourabh/sm-sourabh/README.md

 - 👀 I’m interested in Software development and Data Sciences.
 - 🌱 I’m currently learning MERN stack and working on machine learning algorithms to train my models.
 - 💞️ I’m looking to collaborate on projects which benefit the society or bring about a change in the traditional line of work.
-- 📫 How to reach me
+- 📫 How to reach me: Email :- sm.sourabhmehta2@gmail.com
-- Contact me @sm.sourabhmehta2@gmail.com

 <!---
 sm-sourabh/sm-sourabh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.